buchner/log-spy-kt-extension/README.md

 A Kotlin-centric, Java-friendly, testing framework agnostic library for unit testing logging in the JVM.

 ## Disclaimer
-This is an experimental testing library.
-In its current state it is not intended nor suited for productive use.
+This is a testing library under construction.
+Although it is thoroughly tested, API breaking changes might still occur and it could contain serious defects.
+Please keep that in mind when deciding whether to use it in a production system.

 ## Getting Started
 ### Prerequisites